OCO Accessibility Report

 If you want to play OCO, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-OCO has 8 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 7 accessibility features for Controls in OCO which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button: Can play with a single button.